 Open and well-regulated services markets ensure access to information, skills, technology, funding and markets in a modern, increasingly digital economy.
 Intermediate services reduce costs, improve quality, and match suppliers and customers around the world.
 Moving up the value chain, therefore, depends on a local business services sector open to ideas, skills and investment from cutting edge firms wherever they may be found.

-The main findings from our analytical work on trade and services suggest that policymakers consider adopting whole-of-government strategies to capitalise on the demonstrated potential of co-ordinated services trade policy and regulatory reforms to help make globalisation work for all, and are highlighted in our policy brief, trends brochure, and our book on Services Trade Policies and the Global Economy.
+The main findings from our analytical work on trade and services suggest that policymakers consider adopting whole-of-government strategies to capitalise on the demonstrated potential of co-ordinated services trade policy and regulatory reforms to help make globalisation work for all, and are highlighted in our trends brochure and our book on Services Trade Policies and the Global Economy.